eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/01-cluster-access.md

 cluster operations where cluster admin access was required.

-The virtual Kubernetes cluster created for each workshop session in this environment solves this problem as each user can be given what looks like a unique Kubernetes cluster, including cluster admin rights over that cluster.
+The virtual Kubernetes cluster created for each workshop session in this environment solves this problem, or at least for a wider subset of operations scenarios, as each user can be given what looks like a unique Kubernetes cluster, including cluster admin rights over that cluster.